yazz/VisualJS/README.md

 ![Yazz Video](/public/yazz.gif)

+Yazz is for those times that you don't want to spend days messing around with Java, Javascript, C#, Ruby on Rails, or other development tools just to show someone your basic idea.
+Make something in Yazz, save it as HTML and then just email it to whoever you want to show.
+Once, you know that you are building the right thing then go ahead and build it in your favorite language!

+Yazz includes:

 - An interactive editor to create GUI apps in the style of Visual Basic 6
 - Build business logic in Javascript